sonicpanther101/school-website/README.md

 To visit, go to: [maunga-club.vercel.app](https://maunga-club.vercel.app)

-To request features, suggestions or bugs, please use the [GitHub issues](https://github.com/sonicpanther101/nextjs-website/issues)
+To request features, suggestions or report bugs, please use the [GitHub issues](https://github.com/sonicpanther101/nextjs-website/issues)

-To run the site locally in development mode,:
+To run the site locally in development mode:
 1. [Download](https://github.com/sonicpanther101/school-website/archive/refs/heads/main.zip) or clone the repository: `git clone https://github.com/sonicpanther101/school-website.git`
 2. Navigate to the `school-website` directory in the terminal
 3. Run `npm install`